 The grades submitted by the instructor will be reviewed by a three member committee comprising of the Head of the Department, instructor and another faculty member.
 The Head of the Department will submit the grades obtained by the students for all the course units under his purview to the Dean's Office.
 The GPA of each student for each level is calculated using the formula GPA = $\Sigma c_i g_i / \Sigma c_i$, where c_i and g_i are the number of credits and the grade point for the i^{th} course unit respectively, offered at that level.
 Following percentage weights will be given for different levels in the computation of the final GPA:

-General Degree Honors Degree/Applied

-(%) Sciences Degree/SOR/CM

-(%)
+Percentage weights for B.Sc.
+Degree Percentage weights for Honors Degrees

-100 level 20 20
+100 level 20 % 20 %

-200 level 40 20
+200 level 40 % 20 %

-300 level 40 30
+300 level 40 % 30 %

-400 level 30
+400 level 30 %

 Other Types of Grades